blbadger/blbadger.github.io/vision-transformers.md

 ![vision transformer architecture]({{https://blbadger.github.io}}/neural_networks/transformer_encoder_illustration.png)

-We are now going to focus on ViT Large 16, where the 'trained' modules are pretrained on weakly supervised datasets before ImageNet 1K, and images are all 3x512x512.
-This model behaves similarly to ViT Base 32 with respect to the input convolution: applying a trained input convolution without switching to a trained first layernorm leads to patches of high-frequency signal in the input generation, which can be ameliorated by swapping to a trained layernorm.
+We are now going to focus on ViT Large 16, where the 'trained' modules are pretrained on weakly supervised datasets before being trained on ImageNet 1K, and images are all 3x512x512.

+The first thing to note is that this model behaves similarly to ViT Base 32 with respect to the input convolution: applying a trained input convolution without switching to a trained first layernorm leads to patches of high-frequency signal in the input generation, which can be ameliorated by swapping to a trained layernorm.

 ![tesla coil vit representations]({{https://blbadger.github.io}}/neural_networks/vitl16_layernorm_trained.png)